Cognitive Hacking: The New Social Engineering Threat

 In 2016, Russian hackers established an “elaborately organized and surprisingly low-cost ‘troll farm’ set up to launch an ‘information warfare’ operation to impact U.S. political elections from Russian soil using social media platforms.”
 Instead of hacking into mainframes to interfere with the election, these operatives were able to influence how American voters thought and how they voted.
 These actions helped strengthen the political and social polarization in the U.S. – in essence, engaging in a new international warfare without firing a (physical) shot.

-January 6th was an example of cognitive hacking, where online outrage and disinformation translated into real-world actions.
+January 6th was an example of cognitive hacking, where online outrage and narrative attacks translated into real-world actions.
 Right-wing activists amplified the false narrative that Joe Biden had stolen the 2020 election and organized on social media and other platforms, resulting in a violent riot at the U.S. Capitol.
-After the attack, activist groups continued to spread disinformation to sow confusion and discord, including the narrative that protesters were invited into the building by Capitol Police.
+After the attack, activist groups continued to spread narrative attacks to sow confusion and discord, including the narrative that protesters were invited into the building by Capitol Police.

 In each case, activists capitalized on current events.
-They took to online communication platforms, including social media, the dark web, and niche websites, to spread disinformation, shape perceptions, and manipulate corresponding behaviors by tapping into inherent biases and prejudices.
+They took to online communication platforms, including social media, the dark web, and niche websites, to spread narrative attacks, shape perceptions, and manipulate corresponding behaviors by tapping into inherent biases and prejudices.

 WHAT ARE THE POTENTIAL IMPACTS OF COGNITIVE HACKING?